dartlangfr/risk-codelab/docs/step-4.md

 * The `noscript` attribute indicates that this is a simple element that doesn’t include any script.
 An element declared with noscript is registered automatically.
-* The `template` tag contains the content of the web component.
+* The `template` tag contains the content of the element.
 For now, it's static content.

 ### Add element-defined styles